-Michael Jackson’s Former Bodyguard Vows to Reveal ‘Real Truth’ Behind Sexual Abuse Allegations
+Michael Jackson’s Former Bodyguard Vows To Reveal ‘Real Truth’ Behind Sexual Abuse Allegations

 “It’s time now to defend a friend @michaeljackson who was always so great to my family and staff.”

 “I have sat back and watched the circus which we got used too over the years,” he added.
 “People forget this man was and still is the most famous man in the world.”

 Fiddes suggests that Jackson is “the biggest target in the world,” and claims that the “Smooth Criminal” singer’s desire for mystery and understanding of the media value of this is why he is the subject of such intense scrutiny.